catthy-bit/flashcard-learner/README.md

 To accomplish a tailored user experience, a colour palette was carefully chosen to achieve a consistent look throughout the website while also being visually appealing and minimalistic.
 The colours picked also take into consideration different users that have different levels of colour blindness, to increase accessibility of this website.

-In addittion to this, the colours used for the buttons represent di'

 This was achieved by using WhoCanUse.com which visually represents how colour contrast is perceived by different users with different types of visual impairments

 #### Interactive buttons